 - When cleaning the bore, keep muzzle pointed downwards and the sights orientated up to prevent bore cleaner from collecting in bolt locking recesses of the chamber area or seeping into the gas port. - Always use a bore-rod guide to prevent damage to rifling.
-Insert bore guide through rear of upper receiver.
-Twist bore guide to engage into locking lugs.
-Align open port with ejection port.
-Unlock support cap by twisting counter-clockwise, and slide over bore rod.
-Once rod is inserted into bore guide, reconnect rear support to bore rod guide by twisting clock-wise until locked in place. - Wrap an appropriately sized patch, wetted with bore cleaner or cleaner/lubricant around the brass jag and insert bore rod into the chamber. - Push the patch through the receiver, into the chamber, and through the bore to clear the muzzle, and remove patch before withdrawing rod. - Install a bore brush on the cleaning rod, push into the chamber, and through to clear the muzzle.
+Insert bore guide through rear of upper receiver. - Wrap an appropriately sized patch, wetted with bore cleaner or cleaner/lubricant around the brass jag and insert bore rod into the chamber. - Push the patch through the receiver, into the chamber, and through the bore to clear the muzzle, and remove patch before withdrawing rod. - Install a bore brush on the cleaning rod, push into the chamber, and through to clear the muzzle.
 Repeat several times as necessary to remove fouling from the bore. - Do not reverse direction of the bore rod until the rod tip or bore brush has cleared the muzzle. - Repeat this with another clean patch paying particular attention to wiping the chamber clear of old lubricant by rotating the rod clockwise, after the bore-rod guide is removed.
-If available, a chamber mop should be used to clean the chamber. - If the bore is not adequately cleaned, repeat the process with both wet patches and borebrush until a dry patch can be pushed through the bore with only minimal traces of fouling visible on the patch as it leaves the muzzle. - Once the bore is clean, as a final step fouling accumulation, run a lightly lubricated patch through the bore, leaving a trace coating of oil. - The muzzle device can be cleaned with a carbon remover or a cleaner/lubricant and a soft bristled brush and an absorbent cloth. - DO NOT scrape the end of the muzzle with any sharp or metal instrument, as this may harm the crown of the barrel, resulting in decreased precision.
-Fouling can be softened by soaking with carbon remover or a cleaner/lubricant.
+If available, a chamber mop should be used to clean the chamber. - If the bore is not adequately cleaned, repeat the process with both wet patches and borebrush until a dry patch can be pushed through the bore with only minimal traces of fouling visible on the patch as it leaves the muzzle. - Once the bore is clean, as a final step to avoid corrosion and fouling accumulation, run a lightly lubricated patch through the bore, leaving a trace coating of oil. - To maintain the precision potential of a non-chrome lined barrel, the bore will occasionally require a decoppering process.
+This is usually indicated by a drop in precision, but may be done prior, at approximately 2,000-3,000 rounds.
+There are numerous quality products available for this process; KAC recommends strictly adhering to the manufacturer's instructions provided with the selected product.
+Ensure that copper solvent is neutralized following application by several passes of oiled patches. - The muzzle device can be cleaned with a carbon remover or a cleaner/lubricant and a soft bristled brush and an absorbent cloth. - DO NOT scrape the end of the muzzle with any sharp or metal instrument, as this may harm the crown of the barrel, resulting in decreased precision.
+Carbon can be softened by soaking with carbon remover or a cleaner/lubricant.
 Passing the bore brush through the bore will clear away carbon from the crown.
 If desired, a plastic or wooden tool may be used to remove additional buildup.

-CLEANING

-BOLT CARRIER GROUP
+CLEANING BOLT CARRIER GROUP

-NOTE: Disassemble in accordance with procedures on page 18 of this manual.
+NOTE: Disassemble in accordance with procedures on page 23 of this manual.